dimxy/bitcoinjs-lib/README.md

     library: 'myLibrary'
   },
   mode: "development",
-  //to serve from any address:
+  //to serve from any external address (do not add this devServer config to serve only locally):
   devServer: {
     port: 8080,
     host: '0.0.0.0'